KunalKing/Doughnut/README.md

 3. The “pixels” it plots are ASCII characters corresponding to the illumination value of the surface at each point: .,-~:;=!*#$@ from dimmest to brightest.
 No      raytracing required.

-/*.....How to run the code.....*/ step 1 - Install the build-essential packages
+/*.....How to run the code.....*/
+1. Install the build-essential packages
    In order to compile and execute a C program, you need to have the essential packages installed on your system.
 Enter the following command as root in your          Linux Terminal.

         $ sudo apt-get install build-essential

-Step 2 - Compile the C program with gcc Compiler
+2. Compile the C program with gcc Compiler
    In your Terminal, enter the following command in order to make an executable version of the program you have written.

-Syntax: $ gcc [programName].c -o programName
         $ gcc  Doughnut.c -o Doughnut

 Make sure your program is located in your Home folder.
 Otherwise, you will need to specify appropriate paths in this command.

-step 3 - Run the program
+3. Run the program
    The final step is to run the compiled C program.
-Syntax: $ ./programName

         $ ./Doughnut